1. Chez Tortoni (Édouard Manet, 1990)

 Part of an astonishing theft that saw 13 artworks taken, Manet’s ‘Chez Tortoni’ was stolen from the Isabella Stewart Gardner Museum in 1990.

-The Gardner robbery is the single largest property theft to date and, so far, none of the artworks have been recovered.
+The Gardner robbery is the single largest property theft to date.

 The Gardner Museum still hopes the paintings will be returned, and has three large empty frames in one of its premier galleries.